HoldenJC/Treats.Solution/README.md

 ## Description

-An application made for Epicodus C# independent project #5 that allows users to enter in treats and flavors and set up many to many relationships within a database between those treats and flavors.
+An application made for Epicodus C#/.NET independent project #5 that allows users to enter in treats and flavors and set up many to many relationships within a database between those treats and flavors.

 ## Setup/Installation Requirements